navjeetsandhu/TFHEtest/README.md

 Codes under thirdparties directory contain third-party libraries, Randen, Cereal, and SPQLIOS.
 See the corresponding directory to check the licenses.

 ## Randen
-TFHEpp uses this as a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG).
+TFHEfft uses this as a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG).
 Original repository is [here](https://github.com/google/randen).
-I just removed some unnecessary codes, with no modification.

 ## Cereal
-cereal is a header-only C++11 serialization library.
-TFHEpp uses this to export ciphertexts and keys.
+Cereal is a header-only C++11 serialization library.
+TFHEfft uses this to export ciphertexts and keys.
 Cereal is treated by the git submodule.

+# FFTW3
+TFHEfft uses fftw3 by .

 ## SPQLIOS
 SPQLIOS is the FFT library using AVX2 that is dedicated to the ring R\[X\]/(X^N+1) for N a power of 2.
-These codes come from [experimental-tfhe](https://github.com/tfhe/experimental-tfhe/tree/master/circuit-bootstrapping/src/spqlios).
-We just renamed instances to adapt to our codes.

-# FFTW3 Support
-TFHEpp can use fftw3.